 The Ban was Prompted by a Texas Judge

-The Los Angeles-based NameCheap Inc. made the decision to ban such sites after a Texas judge’s ruling.
-The ruling removed a website that was accused by the DOJ of stealing credit card info for fake coronavirus testing kits.
+The Los Angeles-based NameCheap Inc. decided to ban such sites after a Texas judge’s ruling.
+The ruling removed a website accused by the DOJ of stealing credit card info for fake coronavirus testing kits.

 The site offered alleged WHO vaccine kits for a shipping charge of $4.95.
 The site, called coronavirusmedicalkit.com, harvested credit card information through a domain registered on NameCheap.
 This order made NameCheap ban Coronavirus domain names out of both ethical and financial responsibility.
 The owners were listed as John Doe in the court papers.
 The phone number registered was in Panama.